Response to CAR T cell therapies in patients with brain tumors

 This work is carried out in collaboration with Drs Christine Brown, Leo Wang, and Sharareh Gholamin.

-Immune landscape in tumor microenvironment
+Immune landscape in the tumor microenvironment

 Cancer progression and response to therapies is determined by many factors, including intrinsic pathways, metabolic profiles, and the compositional and functional landscape of the tumor microenvironment.
 Different cell populations, including cytotoxic T cells, suppressive macrophages, and cancer associated fibroblasts (CAFs), all play an important role in shaping the TME.
 These processes are determined by both intrinsic pathways and extrinsic signaling.